-It's hard to define "Central Europe" these days, but this suggested itinerary takes you not only to some of Europe's hottest destinations, but goes through some stunning scenery in four countries: Italy, Austria, the Czech Republic and Germany.
+It's hard to define "Central Europe" these days, but this suggested itinerary takes you not only to some of Europe's hottest destinations but goes through some stunning scenery in four countries: Italy, Austria, the Czech Republic, and Germany.

 This itinerary takes you through the western countries of the Austro-Hungarian Empire, plus northern Italy and Bavaria.
-Distances are short and each of the destinations on the itinerary have train stations, so this is an excellent rail itinerary.
+Distances are short and each of the destinations on the itinerary has train stations, so this is an excellent rail itinerary.

 You can start on either end of the itinerary, but we'll start off with Venice.